-Christchurch Splash Park is a big hit with lots of families and this year they have some new fishy additions to play with.
+Christchurch Quay Splash Park is a big hit with lots of families.
 There is also public car parking, toilets, eateries and a play park nearby.

-Crabbing is a pastime which many children enjoy and you only need a bucket, bait and line.
+Crabbing is a pastime which many children enjoy and you only need a bucket, bait, net and line.
 Popular places to go in Poole are on the Quay, Hamworthy Park and Lake Pier plus there's Mudeford Quay, Kimmeridge Bay, Ringstead Bay, Weymouth Harbour and West Bay.

 Gulliver’s Farm Shop in West Moors has a lovely enclosed garden with a children’s tractor play area, playhouse and mud kitchen.
 Wander the shop for local produce and enjoy the café serving fresh home baked cakes.